Commercial Whaling Opposition - GlobalWe’re shifting the global mindset and protecting whales for the future

 Notes to Editors:

-Further renewals of the five-year whaling quotas could continue to strain Iceland’s international relations including with the US, which has had diplomatic sanctions (the so-called Pelly Amendment) in place against Iceland since 2014 due to its commercial whaling activities and whale meat trade.
+The US has had diplomatic sanctions (the so-called Pelly Amendment) in place against Iceland since 2014 due to its commercial whaling activities and whale meat trade.

-Whale watching is one of the top tourist activities in Iceland, attracting more than 350,000 customers each year and generating almost €20 million annually, proving that whales are worth far more to the Icelandic economy alive than dead.
+Whale watching is one of the top tourist activities in Iceland, attracting more than 350,000 customers each year (pre-Covid) and generating almost €20 million annually, proving that whales are worth far more to the Icelandic economy alive than dead.